 Should A Cat’s Nose Be Dry?

-The reason being is that a cat may have a dry nose for a number of reasons and a couple of them are a cause for concern.
-Before worrying, however, ask yourself a couple of key questions before calling your vet worrying about your cat’s dry nose.
+A cat may have a dry nose for a number of reasons and a couple of them can be a cause for concern.
+Before worrying, however, ask yourself a couple of key questions about your cat’s dry nose.
 Firstly, has your cat be sunbathing or laying near a heat source?
-If so, this is the most likely reason for your cat to have a dry nose.
-Additionally, if your home has dry air in it and lack of fresh oxygen following through it, this too can cause a dry nose.
+If so, this is the most likely reason for them to have a dry nose.
+Additionally, if your home has dry air and generally a lack of fresh oxygen following through it, this too can cause a dry nose.
 Simply open a window if this is the case to get air flowing through.
-Lastly, your cat may have a dry nose if it has been giving itself a groom.
+Lastly, your cat may have a dry nose if it has been giving itself a nice, long grooming session.

 Why Do Cats Noses Get Wet – The Bottom Line

-Hopefully this article will have put your mind at rest if you are wondering whether should a cat’s nose be wet or not.
+Hopefully, this article will have put your mind at rest if you are wondering whether should a cat’s nose be wet or not.
 In short, yes they should be, but not all of the time either.
 If you notice that your cat has a dripping nose then it is more likely that they are sick.
-However, if it flits between being both dry and wet throughout the day and your cat’s spirits seem otherwise pretty normal, then your cat is healthy.
+However, if it flits between being both dry and wet throughout the day and your cat’s spirits seem otherwise pretty normal, then it’s more than likely that your kit is healthy.
 Remember, a cat’s nose is a way of controlling their body temperature in both hot and cold environments as well as a way of improving their smell given that moisture can help smells almost ‘stick’.

 It is a good idea to be aware of what your cat looks like when they are totally fit and healthy, as this is the best way of knowing immediately when something is wrong with them.
-As a species, cats are notoriously hard to tell whether they are sick or not.
+As a species, cats are notoriously good at hiding their symptoms of illness or injury.
 Bearing this in mind, keep tabs on your cat’s appearance and behavior when they are fully fit.
-If any of those change drastically, including their nose dripping, or being excessively dry all the time, then it is time to go to the vet’s.
+If any of those change drastically, including their nose dripping or being excessively dry all the time, then it is time to go to the vet’s.